mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Please be careful along beaches, promenades, coastal footpaths and roads where conditions may be hazardous.
 This message will be updated by 4:00 PM on 10/09/2025, or as the situation changes.

+- Flood alert: Severn estuary from Gloucester to Sharpness
+- A flood alert has been issued as a result of high spring tides peaking this evening and tomorrow morning.
+Tides will be at their highest tonight around 22:30 10/09/2025.
+ Flooding to properties, roads and farmland is possible at these times, however conditions may apply a few hours either side of the high tide.

+Flooding may affect low lying land and roads adjacent the Severn Estuary from Sandhurst to Chepstow and Sharpness.
+Locations that may be affected include areas river side of defences where defences are present including Lydney Harbour.
+Low lying land at Purton on the east bank may also be impacted.
+High tides may also affect watercourses draining into the Severn Estuary.

+Predicted peaks:- Sharpness 9.9m to 10.2m at 22:30 on 10/09/2025.

+We are closely monitoring the situation.

+Please avoid using low lying footpaths near local watercourses.
+This message will be updated  by 13:00 on 11/09/2025, or as the situation changes.

 - Flood alert: Wye Estuary in Gloucestershire
 -  A flood alert has been issued as a result of an ongoing period of high tides.
 Tides will be at their highest between 20:45 on 08/09/25 and 22:00 Wednesday, 10/09/25.
 Flooding to roads and low lying land adjacent the Wye Estuary from Redbrook to Chepstow is expected at the times of high tides, however conditions may apply a few hours either side of the high tides.
 Predicted peaks at Newport 7.7m at 22:00 on 10/09/2025 and 7.2m at 10:15 on 11/09/2025.
 We are closely monitoring the situation.
 Please avoid using low lying footpaths near local watercourses.
 This message will be updated by 13:00 on 11/09/25, or as the situation changes.

+- Flood warning: Wye Estuary at Brockweir
+-  A flood warning has been issued as a result of high spring tides peaking this evening and tomorrow morning.
+Tides will be at their highest between 22:00 today 10/09/2025 and 10:15 tomorrow 11/09/2025.
+Flooding to properties, roads and farmland is possible at these times, however conditions may apply a few hours either side of the high tide.
+High tides may impact properties and roads in and around Brockweir on the Wye Estuary.

+Predicted peaks:-

+Avonmouth Portbury 7.7m to 8m on 10/09/2025 at 22:00.
+Newport 7.4m to 7.7m on 10/09/2025 at 22:00.

+We are closely monitoring the situation.

+Please avoid using low lying footpaths near local watercourses and plan driving routes to avoid low lying roads near rivers, which may be flooded.
+This message will be updated by 13:00 on 11/09/2025 or as the situation changes.

+- Flood warning: Wye Estuary at Elmdale, Chepstow
+-  A flood warning has been issued as a result of high spring tides peaking this evening and tomorrow morning.
+Tides will be at their highest tonight around 22:00, 10/09/2025.
+Flooding to properties, roads and farmland is possible at these times, however conditions may apply a few hours either side of the high tide.
+High tides may impact properties and roads in and around Elmdale, Chepstow.

+Predicted peaks:-

+Avonmouth Portbury 7.7m to 8m on 10/09/2025 at 22:00.
+Newport 7.7m at 22:00 on 10/09/2025 and 7.2m at 10:15 on 11/09/2025.

+We are closely monitoring the situation.

+Please avoid using low lying footpaths near local watercourses.

+This message will be updated by 13:00 on 11/09/2025, or as the situation changes.

 <!-- flood_marker ends -->